keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 Not too bad!
 Let's unwrap.

-The two shorter lists fit inside the 60 character margin, so they used comma plus one space for separators.
+The two shorter lists fit inside the 60 character margin, so they use comma plus one space for separators.

 The longer list did not fit, so it used line breaks everywhere plus one space, *relative to the column just before the opening bracket*—where we opened our box.

-If we want to put brackets on their own line—we add break hints:
+If we want to put brackets on their own line, we add break hints:

 <!--
 let pp_list pp_item ppf list =